Kentucky Social Work License Requirements

 Social Work Associations in Kentucky

-- The National Association of Social Workers (NASW): Kentucky – The Kentucky chapter of the NASW offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.
+- The National Association of Social Workers (NASW), Kentucky Chapter: Offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.

-- The Kentucky Society for Clinical Social Work – Promotes the highest level of education for Kentucky’s clinical social workers.
-The organization offers professional development opportunities, advocating for the field, connecting members, and continuing education opportunities.
+- The Kentucky Society for Clinical Social Work (KSCSW): Offers professional development opportunities, advocates for the field, connects members, and provides continuing education opportunities.

-- Kentucky Association for School Social Workers – Advocates for the practice of school social work, professional development, and providing information for social workers who work in school settings.
+- Kentucky Association for School Social Workers (KASSW): Advocates for the practice of school social work, offers professional development opportunities, and provides information for social workers who work in school settings.

 Frequently Asked Questions